-This wasp repelling system, however, covers a much wider range at 1600 square feet.
-On top of that, it comes in a 2-pack, meaning that you'll have 3200 square feet of coverage against wasps when using both repellant systems at once.
+This wasp repelling system covers a much wider range at 1600 square feet compared to others.
+On top of that, it comes in a 2-pack, meaning that you'll have 3200 square feet of coverage against wasps when using both repellent systems at once.

-In addition, these two repellant systems only use between 4 and 6 volts of electric energy at a time, meaning they won't run up a monstrous charge on your electric bill.
+In addition, these two repellent systems only use between 4 and 6 volts of electric energy at a time, meaning they won't run up a monstrous charge on your electric bill.